 We work closely with Sport England and the Mayor of London’s sports division to ensure that our work is coordinated and compliments the efforts of the whole physical activity and sport sector in London.

 Jillian is Global Head of Digital Transformation Practice at Atos, having previously led business units at Logica, Publicis Sapient

 She was also a member of the board of Trustees at Eduserv

 .
 She has worked in Digital Transformation in Digital Agencies, Consultancies and SIs and has worked with many markets including CPG, Retail, Sport and Financial Services.

-and has worked within the sport and leisure sector for over 17 years, working for several private, public and charitable organisations.
+Richard is currently Corporate Director - Communities for Buckinghamshire Council and has worked within the sport and leisure sector for over 20 years, working for several private, public and charitable organisations.

 Mark is a senior leader with considerable experience of digital transformation and managing the human experience of technology.
 Mark has worked for Vodafone, BT and Lloyds Banking Group in technology roles, and served the Boards of Middlesex University and West Middlesex Hospital.